 Formaldehyde Exposure Limits

-According to the Occupational Safety and Health Administration (OSHA), the current permissible exposure limit (PEL) for formaldehyde is 0.75 part of formaldehyde per million parts of air (ppm) as a time-weighted average over an 8-hour period.
+According to the Occupational Safety and Health Administration (OSHA), the current permissible exposure limit (PEL) for formaldehyde is 0.75 part of formaldehyde per million parts of air (ppm) as a time-weighted average over 8 hours.
 The short-term exposure limit (STEL) is 2 ppm for any 15-minute sampling period.
-Engineering controls should be taken if your action level is 0.5 ppm.
+Engineering controls should be taken if your activity level is 0.5 ppm.
 To determine this you will need to conduct sampling.
 It is recommended to use a Certified Industrial Hygienist to conduct this testing.